 Apple Cranberry Oat Crumble

-I know it’s a little early, but promise me you’ll put this on your list for Thanksgiving.
+I know it’s a little early, but this crumble is one to put on your list for Thanksgiving.
 It’s an old-fashioned dessert of warm baked apples and tart scarlet cranberries with a crunchy oat streusel topping.
 The recipe comes from Rustic Fruit Desserts by Cory Schreiber and Julie Richardson, a small and unassuming little cookbook that’s full of yummy treasures.

 If you’re at all intimidated by baking, or just think of it as one of those things that other people do, this recipe will make you think again.
 There’s no fussy pie dough…just fruit tossed with sugar and cinnamon and a simple crumb topping of oats, flour, brown sugar and butter.
 Unlike pie, it’s essentially foolproof (and I don’t know about you, but I’d take a crunchy crumble over flaky pie crust any day).

 Just be sure to buy apples that are suitable for baking, otherwise you’ll end up with applesauce.
 I used a blend of Granny Smith and Golden Delicious but there are endless other options…try Jonathan, Jonagold, Fuji or Suncrisp, and feel free to mix it up for a more nuanced flavor.

 As for the cranberries, you can buy them fresh or frozen.
 My market didn’t have fresh so I found them frozen at Whole Foods.

 For dessert, serve this crumble warm out of the oven topped with vanilla ice cream or whipped cream.
 It’s also delicious on its own for breakfast with a hot cup of coffee.

 I promise you, this one’s a sure crowd-pleaser.
 Bookmark it for the holidays!